avenirs-esr/avenirs-dsav/src/components/interaction/inputs/AvInput/AvInput.md

 # Inputs - `AvInput`

-## 🌟 Introduction
+## ✨ Introduction

 The `AvInput` component is a flexible and accessible input component that provides a standardized way to collect user input in forms and interfaces.
-It extends the Vue DSFR foundation with additional functionality, supporting various input types, validation states, and accessibility features to ensure a consistent user experience.
+It supports various input types, validation states, and accessibility features to ensure a consistent user experience.

-Built on top of the `DsfrInput` component, it adds prefix icon support, enhanced validation messaging, and custom styling while maintaining full compatibility with the French government's design system standards.
+It adds prefix icon support, enhanced validation messaging, and custom styling while maintaining full compatibility with the French government's design system standards.

-## 📐 Structure
+## 🏗️ Structure

 The input component consists of the following elements:
 - **Wrapper**: Container that manages the overall layout and positioning